MUS SELF-FUNDED WORKERS' COMPENSATION PROGRAM

 - Stay-at-work/Return-to-work (SAW/RTW) assistance to facilitate an employee's return to productive work as soon as medically feasible using temporary transitional work opportunities when necessary;

 - Vocational Rehabilitation opportunities and Disability Compensation in cases of permanent impairment.

-For a more comprehensive explanation of benefits available to an injured worker please see the DLI Explanation of Workers' Compensation Benefits.
+For a further explanation of benefits available to an injured worker please see the DLI Work Comp Benefits Summary.

 Best outcomes are achieved when the employee and employee’s supervisor, medical providers, campus claim coordinator, claim adjuster, and specialists if needed, work as a team.
 The goal of the team is to maximize the employee’s healing and to facilitate the employee’s appropriate return to productive work.